Lytton Report: Lytton Report

 In spite of care to preserve impartiality between the conflicting views of China and Japan, the effect of the Report was regarded as a substantial vindication of the Chinese case on most fundamental issues.
 In particular, the Commission stated that the operations of the Imperial Japanese Army following on the Mukden incident could not be regarded as legitimate self-defence.
-Regarding Manchukuo, the Report concluded that the new State could not have been formed without the presence of Japanese troops; that it had no general Chinese support; and that it was not part of a genuine and spontaneous independent movement.
+Regarding Manchukuo, the Report concluded that the new State could not have been formed without the presence of Japanese troops; that it had no general support locally or from China; and that it was not part of a genuine and spontaneous independent movement.
 Still, the report held that both China and Japan had legitimate grievances.
 Japan, it states, took advantage of questionable rights, and China obstructed by the exercise of her undoubted rights.
-The Geneva correspondent of the "Daily Telegraph" says: "The report, which was approved unanimously, proposes that China and Japan shall be given three months in which to accept or reject the recommendations.
+The Geneva correspondent of The Daily Telegraph says: "The report, which was approved unanimously, proposes that China and Japan shall be given three months in which to accept or reject the recommendations.
 It is hoped that the parties will agree to direct negotiations."

-The "Daily Telegraph" French correspondent says: "The report insists on the withdrawal of Japanese troops within the South Manchuria railway zone, and recommends the establishment of an organisation under the sovereignty of China to deal with conditions in Manchuria, taking due account of the rights and interests of Japan, and the formation of a committee of negotiation for the application of these and other recommendations."
+The Daily Telegraph French correspondent says: "The report insists on the withdrawal of Japanese troops within the South Manchuria railway zone, and recommends the establishment of an organisation under the sovereignty of China to deal with conditions in Manchuria, taking due account of the rights and interests of Japan, and the formation of a committee of negotiation for the application of these and other recommendations."

 Consequences

 In September 1932, even before the official announcement of the findings of the Lytton Report on October 2, 1932, was made public, the Japanese government extended official diplomatic recognition to the puppet government of Manchukuo.
-When the findings of the Report were announced before the General Assembly of the League of Nations, and a motion was raised to condemn Japan as an aggressor in February 1933, the Japanese delegation led by ambassador Yosuke Matsuoka walked out.
+When the findings of the Report were announced before the General Assembly of the League of Nations, recognizing Chinese sovereignty over Manchuria and refusing to recognize Manchukuo, the Japanese delegation led by ambassador Yosuke Matsuoka walked out.
 Japan gave formal notice of its withdrawal from the League of Nations on March 27, 1933.
 The United States announced the Stimson Doctrine, which warned Japan that areas gained by conquest would not be recognized.

-In the end, the Lytton Report basically served to show the weaknesses of the League of Nations and its inability to enforce its decisions.
+In the end, the Lytton Report showcased the weaknesses of the League of Nations and its inability to enforce its decisions.
 The situation was complicated by the length of time it took for the Lytton Commission to prepare its report, during which time Japan was able to firmly secure its control over Manchuria and was thus able to reject the condemnation of the League with impunity.

+Despite insistence by the small powers of the League of Nations, the great powers never invoked Article 16 of the Covenant, to mark the Empire of Japan as an aggressor and levy economic sanctions.
+Amid the Great Depression, the great powers were reluctant to further damage their own economies by sanctioning another great power, and the policy used was largely appeasement.
+Without Article 16, it was impossible for the League to enforce the Lytton Report.